 Soma Yoga Therapy with Allison Ulan – Weekly Somatic Yoga Classes, Mindfulness Courses and Training Programs

 Welcome to my website which is your gateway to intelligently practicing Yoga and Mindfulness Meditation for your health and well-being.
-To embody the practice, come take a class with me at Altermed Clinic NDG (Montreal).
+To embody the practices, come take a class with me at Altermed Clinic NDG.
 In person, we learn the deepest.
 Or if you can’t make it to class, support your home practice with my monthly blogs and newsletters.

+I have been teaching Vinyasa Krama Yoga, Yoga therapeutics and meditation for over 20 years.
 I am part of the team of therapists and teachers at Altermed Clinic NDG at 5757 Monkland Avenue Montreal, H4A 1E8.
-My classes provide you with the beneficial methods of Vinyasa Krama Yoga, mindfulness and somatic movement for you to embody balance in all aspects of your life.
-My classes heal the body, refresh the senses, centre your mind and reconnect you to your authentic ground of being.
+My classes provide you with the beneficial and proven methods of Vinyasa Krama Yoga, mindfulness and somatic movement for you to embody health and balance in all aspects of your life.
+My classes heal the body, refresh the senses and centre your mind to reconnect you to your authentic ground of being.

-Tuesdays – 6 pm – 7:20 pm The Complete Yoga Class for back care and posture – Level 1
+Tuesday evenings – 6 pm – 7:30 pm The Complete Yoga Class for back care and posture – Level 1 & 2

 These classes are for students who want an in-depth and detailed experience to embody the reliable and effective postural techniques of Yoga.
 These classes will address your back care needs by release tension, re-aligning your body to effectively deal with lower back pain and therapeutically strengthen the body.
 The first two thirds of class will be yoga postures and somatic exercises to balance the body’s strength, flexibility and agility.
 The last third of class will be breath work and mindfulness techniques to aid deep tension release, develop focus and help your cultivate mindful presence.
 These sessions are perfect for people new to Yoga.